matiasvlevi/ipv4-util/README.md

 The `Date` object of IPv4

-A type representing IPv4 protocol adresses.
+A type representing IPv4 protocol addresses.

 * Store IPv4's as uint32
 * Perform operations